AntonioArtur/AWS-ML-Engineering/README.md

 # SMSmishing Detector
 ##### Author: Antonio Artur de Holanda e Ayres de Moura
 Smishing detector model trained and deployed on SageMaker and served via lambda functions.
+Detailed information is found in the project report.

 ## Setup
 Use the requirements file to install necessary libraries.